tonymm55/tonymm55/README.md

 - 💬 Ask me about bootcamps, career changing
 - 📫 How to reach me: [LinkedIn](linkedin.com/in/anthonymmoran) and [Twitter (X)](https://twitter.com/TonyMCodes)
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I once met the Queen of the United Kingdom in Buckingham Palace, and was a Manchester club DJ!
+- ⚡ Fun fact: I once met the Queen of the United Kingdom in Buckingham Palace!